quintrino/nickwolf.com.au/contact.md

 layout: "page"
 icon: fa-envelope
 order: 3
+permalink: contact
 ---

 I've for the past several years placed a moratorium on Instant Messaging.

 The best ways to reach me are via Email or by Calling me.

 You can also provide me feedback below